The perfect party or Football Sunday snack – potato wedges topped with mustard and cheese, wrapped in savory bacon.

 To be honest, I like football.
 But I don’t LOVE it (like die-hard , I-have-to-watch-it-every-weekend love.)
 And, to be blatantly honest, most of my love for the game comes from the fact that watching it usually involves adult beverages and delicious food whilst lazing around in comfortable clothes on a Sunday afternoon.
 Anyone else with me, here?

-That being said, I have been thinking about what’s going to be on our Super Bowl menu since, well, January 4?
+That being said, I’m always a little more concerned with what’s on the menu than what’s on the TV when Football Sunday rolls around.
 Being the food blogger among my group of friends, the onus usually lands on me to figure out what we will be shoving our faces with while we watch the game.
 I think bite-size items are definitely at the top of my list, both because they don’t usually require a lot of serving utensils and because it leaves room for more variety – more fun that way!

 The process is simple: we take a couple of good ol’ baking potatoes and slice them into wedges.
 We give them some salt-and-pepa love.
 We squirt some of our favorite mustard on to the wedges and shove on some cheese before quickly wrapping the wedge in a piece of bacon before all of the cheese falls off into the baking pan (or if, like me, you’re a huge fan of those burnt cheese skirts around your food, just purposely over-stuff these bad boys.)
 We then stick them into the oven for some roasting time while the beautiful aroma of bacon and cheese fills the house.
 [Side note: I just had a great idea, has anyone made a Bacon & Cheddar scented candle yet?
 If you know of one, please share, I will probably be disgusted once I smell it but the idea intrigues me…]

-Once these puppies come out of the oven, you’ll hardly be able to wait for them to cool enough before popping one in your mouth (but please do wait, or there is a 99.99999% chance that you will burn off the roof of your mouth and then all of our Super Bowl stuffing-your-face dreams will be smashed.
+Once these puppies come out of the oven, you’ll hardly be able to wait for them to cool enough before popping one in your mouth (but please do wait, or there is a 99.99999% chance that you will burn off the roof of your mouth and then all of our Football Sunday stuffing-your-face dreams will be smashed.
 You’ve been given fair warning.)

 There’s the solid heartiness of the baked potato wedge, the classic pairing of the bacon and cheddar, and the little hit of surprise from the mustard that will make you keep coming back for more.